elisa-tech/wg-osep/Contributions/Linux_Memory_Management_Essentials.md

       2. the main executable associated with the process
       3. the dynamic linker (optional but typically used for ELF files)
       4. linked libraries (e.g. glibc)
-4. when the kernel starts a process, it sets up mappings for all the virtual memory areas required to get it started, but it doesnt actually allocate any memory: once the process is scheduled for execution, it will eventually be run for the first time, and as soon as the various areas are accessed, they will trigger page fault exceptions.
+4. when the kernel starts a process from scratch (like with init), it sets up mappings for all the virtual memory areas required to get it started, but it doesnt actually allocate almost any memory: once the process is scheduled for execution, it will eventually be run for the first time, and as soon as the various areas are accessed, they will trigger page fault exceptions.
       1. when an address is accessed for the first time, it might require that a memory page is allocated to host whatever the associated content might be, but it is possible, especially when the process has just been started, that